How we evaluate cloud consulting partners

 Our business model

-If our business model ever creates a conflict with honest analysis, we'll disclose it.
-Our value depends on buyer trust.
-We don't compromise it.
+Our value depends entirely on buyer trust.
+If our business model ever creates a conflict with honest research, we'll disclose it.
+We do not sell user data.